Iowa to Illinois Car Shipping (2025 Cost Guide)

 FAQ

-Does someone have to be present when picking up my car in Iowa and when dropping off my car in Illinois?
+Does someone have to be present when you ship a car for pickup in Iowa and delivery in Illinois?toggle

-Most companies will require someone that is at least 18 years old to be present when picking up your car in Iowa and when dropping it off in Illinois.
+Most companies will require that an adult of at least 18 years of age be present when picking up your car in Iowa and when dropping it off in Illinois.

-Do you need car insurance when shipping your car from Iowa to Illinois?
+Do you need car insurance when shipping your car from Iowa to Illinois?toggle

 If you’re not driving the vehicle from Iowa to Illinois, you aren't required to have typical car insurance.
 Your car hauler should have adequate insurance if an accident happened on the drive to Illinois, which you should verify before loading your car in Iowa.